fevot99/fevot99.github.io/_posts/2026-03-01-applied-data-science-project.md

 Fine Tuned Gradient Boosting model performance improved slightly to 55.58% and will be used for actual price prediction

+#### Model Price Predictions
+The trained Gradient Boosting model is applied to actual Airbnb listing provided by Andreas and below are the predictions:

+Underpriced Listings and the % difference
+* Downtown Core: 314 → Predicted: 356 (+13.5%)
+* Downtown Core: 319 → Predicted: 343 (+7.6%)
+* Rochor: 271 → Predicted: 319 (+17.7%)
+* Outram: 321 → Predicted: 394 (+22.9%)

+Overpriced Listings and the % difference
+* Downtown Core: 559 → Predicted: 524 (−6.3%)

+Fairly Priced Listings and the % difference
+*Rochor: 257 → Predicted: 254 (~1%)

 ## Recommendation and Analysis